FuzionDragon/archdots/README.md

 - Kitty
 - Fastfetch
 - Wireplumber
+- Gammastep

-This README will have all the necessary steps to replicate the essentials of my system
+This README will have all the necessary steps to replicate the essentials of my system as well as other optional configurations.

-This also includes optional steps which setup everything else that is less relavent
+You can run the interactive setup script **Work in progress** which will go through all the steps needed to replicate this system.
+The only requirement needed is that this repo needs to be in your home directory.

+Otherwise, the manual setup steps are down below.

 ## Requirements